Rosette formations as symmetry-breaking events: theory and experiment: Discussions

-In ideal, infinite crystalline systems with flat geometry, translational symmetry ensures that the structure can be shifted in space without altering its physical properties.
-However, the introduction of curvature and the accompanying defects break this symmetry.
-On curved surfaces, there is no global translational symmetry—each point has different geometric properties.
+In ideal, infinite systems with flat geometry, translational symmetry ensures that the structure can be shifted in space without altering its physical properties.
+On curved surfaces, there is no global translational symmetry, as each point has different geometric properties.
+The introduction of a local curvature and the accompanying defects break this symmetry.
 Defects such as 5- and 7-fold polygons are therefore indicators of the breaking of translational invariance.
-In fact, this symmetry breaking is a hallmark of systems constrained by global geometry and is essential to the emergence of localized, inhomogeneous physical properties.

-In the present work, we produced the breaking of the space translational invariance that generates topological defects via the introduction of either a potential energy landscape or a leader cell with different size with respect to the rest of the population.
+In the present work, we produced such a breaking of the space translational invariance via either a potential energy landscape or a leader cell with a different size with respect to the rest of the population.
 In the former case, the external potentials used can mimic the collective effects of apical actin filament networks.
 Indeed, actin filaments play a fundamental role in shaping the mechanical environment of cells, particularly by forming networks that exert tensile forces across the apical surface of epithelial cell layers.
 These supra-cellular actin networks can generate coordinated mechanical tension, contributing to tissue morphogenesis and the maintenance of epithelial integrity~\cite{FernandezGonzalez2011}.
 In particular, it has been demonstrated how apical actomyosin cables and medial actin structures contribute to mechanical force distribution across cell layers~\cite{Rauzi2010, FernandezGonzalez2011}.
-Similarly, the potential can simulate the effect of an actual curved surface where cells are constrained to move like in embryos and tumor spheroids~\cite{Trichas2012}.
+Similarly, the potential can simulate the effect of an actual curved surface where cells are constrained to move, like in embryos and tumor spheroids~\cite{Trichas2012}.
 Note that in these real systems, there is a spontaneous breaking of the symmetry as internal cell mechanisms are responsible for processes like the accumulation of actin fibers or the shape of the embryo.
-Indeed, we show that the presence of a large cell in the layer suffices to insert a topological defect that provoke the formation of transient rosettes.
+Indeed, we show that the presence of a large cell in the layer suffices to insert a topological defect that provokes the formation of transient rosettes.